Anti-fascism: Origins

 With the development and spread of Italian Fascism, i.e. the original fascism, the National Fascist Party's ideology was met with increasingly militant opposition by Italian communists and socialists.
 Organizations such as Arditi del Popolo and the Italian Anarchist Union emerged between 1919 and 1921, to combat the nationalist and fascist surge of the post-World War I period.

 In the words of historian Eric Hobsbawm, as fascism developed and spread, a "nationalism of the left" developed in those nations threatened by Italian irredentism (e.g. in the Balkans, and Albania in particular).
 After the outbreak of World War II, the Albanian and Yugoslav resistances were instrumental in antifascist action and underground resistance.
 This combination of irreconcilable nationalisms and leftist partisans constitute the earliest roots of European anti-fascism.
 Less militant forms of anti-fascism arose later.
 During the 1930s in Britain, "Christians – especially the Church of England – provided both a language of opposition to fascism and inspired anti-fascist action".
-French philosopher Georges Bataille believed that Nietzche was a forerunner of anti-fascism due to his derision for nationalism and racism.
+French philosopher Georges Bataille believed that Friedrich Nietzsche was a forerunner of anti-fascism due to his derision for nationalism and racism.

 Michael Seidman argues that traditionally anti-fascism was seen as the purview of the political left but that in recent years this has been questioned.
 Seidman identifies two types of anti-fascism, namely revolutionary and counterrevolutionary: